natanfudge/SpatialCrafting/README.md

 Finally, <b>type /sc addrecipe (or /sc ar) to add the recipe</b>.

 If you want to add a shapeless recipe type "/sc addshapeless" or "/sc as" instead.

+## Config
+By default Spatial Crafting does not require energy.
+Energy cost can be enabled in the config, and there are already recipes that support it.

 ## Adding More Advanced Recipes